 Every school needs a visitor management policy that describes what their procedure will be for anyone entering the buildings.
 Coupled with a powerful visitor management system, this policy is your first line of defense against unwanted entrants.

-With nearly 20 years of experience and partnerships with over 35,000 K-12 schools, Raptor keeps updated on the latest best practices and happily shares our research and recommendations to help schools evolve as safety needs change.
+With nearly 20 years of experience and partnerships with over 50,000 K-12 schools worldwide, Raptor keeps updated on the latest best practices and happily shares our research and recommendations to help schools evolve as safety needs change.
 Read these best practices in our Guide to K-12 Visitor Management: Best Practices for Year-Round Safety.